yvvijay121/StatisticsNotes/content/Unit 2 - Two-Variable Data Analysis.md

 A *coefficient of determination* is the proportion of the variability in the dependent variable that is predictable from the independent variable.
 Usually notated as $R^2$.
 > Start the "interpretation" sentence out with the %.

+## Outliers and Influential Observations
+> [!INFO]
+> Still needs to be completed.

+## Transformations of Data
+> [!INFO]
+> Still needs to be completed.

+Sometimes, if we see an apparent non-linear association in our bivarate data, we may choose to transform the data to fit a linear model.
 - outliers and influential observations
 - transformations to achieve linearity